Criminal Legal Aid

 Generally the rule is that if the offence is a serious one and you can’t afford to pay for your own legal advice, then the court grants a legal aid certificate.

 If the offence is not a serious one, the judge may grant legal aid in exceptional circumstances.
-Such exceptional circumstances include the following:
+Such exceptional circumstances include if you:

 A District Court judge will normally refuse to grant a legal aid certificate in the following circumstances:

-In some cases, however, where a legal aid certificate is not available, a person may be entitled to apply for free legal representation under another scheme such as the Attorney General's Scheme.
+In some cases, however, where a legal aid certificate is not available, a person may be entitled to apply for free legal representation under another scheme such as the Legal Aid - Custody Issues Scheme.
 You can find information on other free legal aid schemes below.

 No, there is no appeal procedure for the refusal of criminal legal aid.
 You can however make another application in a higher court if the matter is sent forward for hearing to a higher court.